himansu979/trafficelightclassifier/README.md

 batch_size: 24
 num_steps: 200000
 ```
+The parameter *num_steps* determines how many training steps you will run before finishing.
+This number really depends on the size of your dataset along with a number of other factors (including how long you are willing to let the model train for).

 After modification this should look like below
 ```
 num_classes: 1
 fine_tune_checkpoint: "ssd_mobilenet_v1_coco_2017_11_17/model.ckpt"
 input_path: "training/data/train.record"
 label_map_path: "training/data/object-detection.pbtxt"
+num_steps: 20
 ```
 object-detection.pbtxt should look like this:
 ```